NREL/OpenOA/paper/paper.md

 In fact, very little documentation of OA best practices exists beyond these standards, and seems to be limited to a consultant report [@lindvall2016], an academic thesis [@khatab2017], and some conference proceedings [@lunacek2018].

-Moving forward, we see a role for OpenOA in fostering standards development for the methods of wind plant OA.
+Moving forward, we see a role for OpenOA in fostering reference methods and standards development for the methods of wind plant OA.
 We believe significant efficiency gains can be achieved by providing a public repository for the collection and dissemination of OA methods and best practices.
-Furthermore, we believe that a standard operational analysis will benefit those who rely upon these analysis for investment decisions, as a standardized analysis will produce more consistent results.
+Furthermore, we believe that a standard operational analysis will benefit those who rely upon these analysis for daily operations management through to investment decisions.
+A standardized analysis will produce more consistent results across industry and yield better faster decision making.

 # Acknowledgements
 This work was authored by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.